 Lorman is a decidedly white-collar town, with fully 86.94% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lorman is a town of service providers, managers, and professionals.
 There are especially a lot of people living in Lorman who work in management occupations (25.50%), healthcare suport services (20.28%), and law enforcement and fire fighting (8.29%).

-Overall, Lorman’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Lorman’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Lorman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lorman doesn't have a public transportation system that people use for their commute.

 The per capita income in Lorman in 2022 was $27,805, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $111,220 for a family of four.
 However, Lorman contains both very wealthy and poor people as well.